turnitin/pgh-backend-code-exercise/README.md

-# README: Turnitin Pittsburgh Backend Exercise
+# README: Turnitin Pittsburgh Back-end Coding Exercise

 Welcome!
 We're excited you've decided to talk with us about a position on our engineering team.